jaxineC/balance-pro/README.md

 #### Create an account to get started

-Click "sign up" in the navigation bar on the top, you can create an account with an email and password, or just use your Google account.
+Click "sign up" in the navigation bar on the top, you can create an account with an email, or just use your Google account.

 #### Create/ Edit/ Delete/ Drag/ Stretch directly on the screen